 - Built from unknown parts, unknown ages, or insurance write-offs.

 - Ex-military vehicles (Including Ex-Army, Ex-Navy & Ex-RAF Land Rovers and other forces vehicles).

 - Imported vehicles.

-Please refer to Owner and registered keeper.
+Please refer to Legal owner and registered keeper.

 In order for any insurance company to provide an insurance quote they must first evaluate the risk they are quoting for.
 This generally means looking at the customer's quote details and assessing them by their claims history, the cost or type of the vehicle they drive and perhaps the area they live in.